-Premium squares: using those bonus squares to your advantage seem pretty straightforward.
-They literally explain what they are on the board: triple word scores have “triple word score” written right on them.
+Premium squares: Using those bonus squares to your advantage seems pretty straightforward.
+They literally explain what they are on the board: Triple word scores have “triple word score” written right on them.
 How are we to co-opt them into our nefarious Scrabble schemes?

-Remember this rule always: any amount of points for you is better than any amount of points for your opponent.
+Remember this rule always: Any amount of points for you is better than any amount of points for your opponent.
 You may feel you’re “wasting” a bonus opportunity by playing a mediocre word for triple points.
 Fight that feeling.
-You aren’t just picking up an acceptable if unremarkable number of points.
-You’re removing scoring opportunities from the board.
+You aren’t just picking up an acceptable number of points.
+You’re also removing scoring opportunities from the board for your opponent.

 The Best Offense Is a Good Defense

 There’s a game called Go.
 Game geeks like to wax lyrical about Go.
-It’s thousands of years old and has never changed from a single, beautifully simple principle: two players take turns laying black stones or white ones on a 19-by-19 board.
+It’s thousands of years old and has never changed from a single, beautifully simple principle: Two players take turns laying black stones or white stones on a 19-by-19 board.
 Whoever controls the most space at the end, even by a single increment, wins.

 Matt Salter has been a professional writer for over 10 years.
 He is a gaming and technology expert, and world-class word nerd.